Kaggle/kaggle-api/documentation/tutorials.md

 4.  **Edit the kernel or metadata.**
     *   Open the downloaded notebook file (e.g., `my-cli-test-kernel.ipynb`) and make some changes to the code or content.
     *   Open `kernel-metadata.json`.
 Let's add "benchmark" to the keywords.
 Find the `"keywords": []` line and change it to `"keywords": ["benchmark"]`.
-    *   *Note: While you can edit keywords here, it's often best to manage them on kaggle.com, as there might be a restricted list of allowed keywords.*
+    *   *Note: While you can edit keywords here, it's often best to manage them on kaggle.com, as there is a restricted list of allowed keywords.*

 5.  **Push the kernel.** This uploads your changes and the updated metadata, then runs the kernel on Kaggle.